 Easter Monday brought torrential rain overnight but through the day the rain eased and the track started to slowly dry.
 The Supersport race got underway in mixed conditions, with a dry line starting to appear.
 Kennedy opted for an intermediate rear tyre, whilst Jones went for a full wet option from 21st on the grid.

 Currie immediately took the lead from the first lap and started to open out an insurmountable lead.
-Despite Kennedy’s best efforts, the Dubliner had to settle for second place once again, rounding off a double podium at the season opener.

 "It's good for our championship chase - two second places and some good points on the board especially with the very tricky conditions all weekend.
 I would've preferred a dry race on Monday to see if the improvements we worked on the Integro Yamaha overnight had worked.
 We took a gamble with an intermediate rear tyre and it just never came to us.
 Good start to the year, hopefully pick up two wins rather than two seconds at Brands Hatch."